TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 ### Text Events

 Text events refer to any meta events on a track.
 They are used to markup things that would be impractical to use notes for, such as venue parameters or character animation triggers.
 Typically, the text of these events are surrounded by \[square brackets\].
+For simplicity, only the bracketed versions are listed in text event listings.

 ### Global and Local Events